 There’s nothing quite like taking a road trip: the open road, the ever-changing scenery, the good soundtrack to go with the good company.
 While you could spend months doing a proper road trip across America, it’s entirely possible to cover a number of states and cities on the East Coast in a week or less, especially since there are a number of HI USA hostels along the way that make excellent overnight stops.

 Wondering where to start?
-We’ve put together an itinerary from Massachusetts to Virginia, which includes awesome sights and hidden treasures along the way.
+We’ve put together an itinerary from Massachusetts to D.C., which includes awesome sights and hidden treasures along the way.
 This is not the type of road trip where you’ll be driving for full days at a time, but it will give you a good sampling of how diverse the United States is, how each city has its own culture and character, and how you can experience local life on a deeper level just by staying at one of our hostels.
 So buckle up and get set for an adventure out on the open road!

 Boston to New York City